cpond8/weathertunes/README.md

 ## Project Overview

-WeatherTunes is a template React project using Vite for fast development, TypeScript for type safety, and Tailwind CSS for utility-first styling.
-It is set up for easy extension, so you can add new pages and components as you learn.
-The project is organized to help you understand where different parts of your app live and how they work together.
+WeatherTunes is a web application that connects to your Spotify account and plays music according to the current weather in your location.
+It is built using Vite for fast development, TypeScript for type safety and Tailwind CSS for utility-first styling.

 ---